pleonova/pleonova.github.io/_pages/education.md

   #image: "/images/rock-colors-small.jpg"
 ---

 After graduating from UC Berkeley with a B.A. in Economics, I have continued my education by taking a multitude of online courses which I have listed below.
-I am big advocate of online learning and am excited as the space continues to grow and improve.
+I am always looking to learn new methods and algorithms that will help me come up with better solutions to my current problems.

 ## Completed Online Courses
 - Data School: **Machine Learning with Text in Python** (year completed: 2018)